 My decision to read the Bible changed my life.
 I mean that.
 If you’ve never read the Bible for yourself, I want to encourage you to do that.
 No matter what you think of it, the Bible is the number one best seller in the history of humanity.
 It has changed the lives of millions, including myself.
 It can also be a bit intimidating to just pick up and read.
 But if God is real, then it makes sense that He would leave some way for us to know Him.
 I would encourage you to start in the New Testament, with any of the Gospels – Matthew, Mark, Luke, or John.
 These are simple accounts of the life of Jesus.
 Another thing I have found extremely helpful is to get a study Bible.
 A study Bible contains lots of helpful notes on the bottom of every page that will help you understand what you are reading.
 If you are serious about wanting to read the Bible, let me send you one!
 Click here

 So now that I am a follower of Jesus, life is perfect right?
 God just wants me to be happy and hang out here on earth while I wait to go to heaven, right?
 God would never allow anything really bad to happen, right??
 If you’ve been told that line of bullshit, I’m sorry.
 My faith in God would be tested beyond anything I could ever have imagined on the night of March 16, 2017.
 On that night, I would wake up to hear my wife Wendy taking her last breaths.
 She was the love of my life.
 A healthy, vibrant 36 year old, and we had no idea anything was wrong with her.
 Suddenly, I found myself alone, raising 4 children.
-You can view Wendy’s story here.
+You can read what happened here.